stefanthaler/stefanthaler.github.io/_posts/DRAFT-the-value-of-doing-a-phd.md

 <!-- the capability to remain in an unknown state on a matter -->
 ### Bear the unknown
+Another thing that I've learned due to my time spent on research is to bear in an unknown state on a matter.
+Before I started doing research I loved clear-cut answers.
+Things were either the one or the other way, but they were definite.
+I thought I understood how the world works, and though I was aware that I knew little compared to human knowledge in total, I was confident about the things that I knew.

+When I moved to research, that changed.
+The first big insight that I've got was how little I truly understand.
+Like, even the things I thought I knew professionally very well, I realized that I truly understood quite few of them.
+Next, I realized what a mess human knowledge actually is.
+When you grow up and you learn a lot of things, you have the feeling that all this knowledge is definite and clear cut.
+When you move to research at the border of understanding and knowledge, you start realizing how messy things actually are.
+Some researches say the one thing, some researchers say the other thing.
+People fight over their ideas, there is a lot of debates, controversy and difference in understanding and argument.

+As soon as you move to doing your own experiments you start realizing that there are no true-cut answers to complex problems.
+Often, you have to admit to yourselves that you don't understand shit.
+Even if you manage to get some results to your experiments, you soon realize that there often more than one explanations, assumptions that need to be checked and so on.

+At first, this robbed my of my confidence about knowledge in general, and I felt fairly insecure about any statement that I made.
+Though, after a while you realize that this inherent unknown and uncertainty is a fairly normal condition, and you start to be able to stay in an unknown state on a matter but still be confident about the shards of knowledge that you have acquired so far on that matter.

 <!-- the capability to work on a project without instant gratification -->
 ### Withstand instant gratification